The skinny on eating for MS

 Immobility and fatigue can lead to unintentional weight gain.
 To manage your weight, strive to achieve a balance between calories, exercise, and rest.
 This may mean eating smaller meals, more frequently, or reducing your overall caloric intake.

-Please note that special diets should be discussed with a healthcare professional who can advise on the safety and effects of the diet on MS. Let us know in the comments if dietary modifications have helped your MS!
+Special diets should be discussed with a healthcare professional who can advise on the safety and effects of the diet on MS. Let us know in the comments if dietary modifications have helped your MS!

 For more information about nutrition and MS visit https://mssociety.ca/hot-topics/diet